The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 If the property myMethod.cron.expr is undefined or null, the default value (0 0 15 ? * MON *) will be used.

 An interval trigger defines a period between invocations.
 The period expression is based on the ISO-8601 duration format PnDTnHnMn.nS and the value of @Scheduled#every() is parsed with java.time.Duration#parse(CharSequence).
-However, if an expression starts with a digit then the PT prefix is added automatically.
+However, if an expression starts with a digit and ends with d, P prefix will be added automatically.
+If the expression only starts with a digit, PT prefix is added automatically.
 So for example, 15m can be used instead of PT15M and is parsed as "15 minutes".

 Interval Trigger Example